choonchernlim/spring-security-adfs-saml2/README.md

                 // because IdP should handle the failed login instead of returning back to Sp.
                 // So, you probably don't need to set this.
                 .setFailedLoginDefaultUrl(null)
-                // (Optional) An opportunity to define user authorities or user properties either by cherry picking
+                // (Optional) An opportunity to define user authorities or user properties either
-                // from claims from IdP's SAML response or from other data sources .setUserDetailsService(new SAMLUserDetailsService() {
+                // by cherry picking the claim values from IdP's SAML response or from other
+                // data sources
+                .setUserDetailsService(new SAMLUserDetailsService() {
                     @Override
                     public Object loadUserBySAML(final SAMLCredential credential) throws UsernameNotFoundException {